nayaTrick/project/README.md

 StockWatch has various features such as searching by stock symbol, searching by industry, filtering by dates and chart.

 This version used a dummy data to run all functions.
-However, the features and functions between this version and the final version are similar.

-This is not the final version of the code.
-The final version requires to fetch data from API which resides in a QUT Server.
-If you have a QUT account to access the QUT network, please use [this version](https://github.com/ivypratiwi/stockwatch).

 # Technologies and Libraries used: